Chase-Percy/cpdev/content/project/unix-shell.md

 ### Command Creation
 Command creation is the process of converting the tokens into a format that can be processed by the shell.
 This takes into account the `? & ;` separators and separates commands appropriately.

+### Shell Built-ins
+CD, Change the shell prompt, and exit were provided as built in shell commands that were executed from the parent shell.
+The only built-in that was executed in a child process was the PWD command so that it's output could be used with file redirection and piping between processes.